roulette wheel with dynamic orange cloudbet logo in the background

 You can read more about that fateful night in this article, in which we discuss what has since been named the Gambler’s Fallacy.
 So the next time you’re certain you’ve discovered a winning trend, just be aware that (unfortunately) you most probably haven’t.

-The first advantage to playing online is just how many different types of the game are available to you.
-Whether you want a European Roulette table game, or an American Roulette live casino game, both (and more!) are accessible at Cloudbet’s leading bitcoin casino.
+The first advantage to playing Roulette online is just how many different types of the game are available to you.
+Whether you want to play a European Roulette table game, or an American Roulette live casino game, both (and more!) are accessible at Cloudbet’s leading bitcoin casino.

 The second advantage is that there is little to no wait required – you don’t have to fight for a spot at the table or spend time queuing.
 You simply enter the room, from the comfort of your own home, and watch as you get seated in seconds.